llpeterson/e2e/rpc.md

 processes (containers) that implement that service, as shown in [Figure 9](#rpc-service).
-The load balancer in can be implemented in different ways, including a hardware device, but it is typically implemented by a proxy server process that runs in a virtual machine (also hosted in the cloud) rather than as a physical appliance.
+The load balancer in can be implemented in different ways, including a hardware device, but it is typically implemented by a proxy process that runs in a virtual machine (also hosted in the cloud) rather than as a physical appliance.

 There is a set of best practices for implementing the actual server